 The base layer, aka long underwear, needs to be thin but thick enough to keep you warm even when outside for several hours.

 The insulation layer should be made of fleece, down, or other synthetic materials so you don’t overheat.

 In both cases it’s best to avoid cotton and choose layers that wick away moisture and are quick-drying.
 Even when hiking in cold weather you will want to shed layers as your blood gets pumping.

 Finally, your outer shell should be waterproof and very insulated to keep you warm and dry.

 This is especially important when hiking in the snow, hiking with a wet shirt or socks is dangerous and uncomfortable.

-Always wear thick winter-weight wool socks, and bring multiple pairs of gloves and hats.
+Always wear thick winter-weight wool socks, like Merino wool socks, and bring multiple pairs of gloves and hats.

-And depending on how rigorous your hike is going to be, a helmet may also be a good choice in case you slip or fall.
+Depending on how rigorous your hike is going to be, a helmet is a good choice in case you slip or fall.

-Aside from these basic hiking items, here’s a must-have list of the safety gear we recommend bringing.
+Here is a must-have list of basic hiking items safety gear we recommend bringing.